 : Monday, October 27, 2014

 On-campus class followed by three weeks in Athens, Greece APPLY ONLINE

-Greek 121 and 122 or a higher-level language course in Ancient Greek.
-In order to participate, the on-campus seminar CLAS 251 must be successfully completed for one credit in the spring 2013 semester immediately before the extended study takes place.
+Greek 121 and 122 or a higher-level language course in Ancient Greek, as well as permission of Professor Ammerman.
+CLAS 251 must be successfully completed in the spring 2015 semester, immediately before the extended study.

-The on-site component of the course in May and June introduces students at firsthand to the physical settings where Greek urban life developed and made its fundamental contribution to western civilization.
+The extended study introduces students at first hand to the physical settings where Greek urban life developed and made its fundamental contribution to western civilization.
 Most days will be devoted to visiting archaeological sites and museums throughout Athens and the surrounding area of Attica.
-A three-day field trip to the Pan-Hellenic sanctuaries at Olympia and Delphi as well as day trips to Mycenae, Epidauros, Marathon, and Eleusis are planned.
+A three-day field trip to the Pan-Hellenic sanctuaries at Olympia and Delphi is planned, as well as day trips to Mycenae, Epidaurus, Marathon, Piraeus, and Eleusis.